ITV Faculty Handbook

 Class Material Distribution

 Getting materials to remote sites in a timely fashion is a critical facet of successful distance learning.
 This can be accomplished with careful planning.

 Here are some options for class material distribution:

-they will reach the site on time.
-(Please keep in mind mail and school
+1. Send collated, low-security items such as homework assignments to Trevor Miller in Business Building 104A.
+These items should be sent four days in advance to insure they will reach the site on time.
+(Please keep in mind mail and school holidays.)

 - Course Name and Number

 The syllabus should include student guidelines for the ITV classroom, including attendance, student responsibilities, and a plan of action for technical difficulties or severe weather conditions.

 Contacts at remote sites need to know in advance when special attention is needed for exams, quizzes, recordings of classes, class projects, and also when the instructor plans to teach at the remote site.
 If a visit to the remote site is canceled, the instructor should let the Trevor Miller and remote site know.
 Also, the site at Murray State will need special instructions in the professor's absence.